ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 #### The Problem to Solve

-The Ixian blockchain deviates from the more common approach by other DLT projects by not limiting the total IXI coin supply.
+The Ixian blockchain deviates from the more common approach of other DLT projects by not limiting the total IXI coin supply.
 Because currency is lost (wallet keys are deleted or forgotten) and because in any healthy economy the demand for currency increases over time, one of the two things must happen:
 * More currency is generated and put into circulation.
 * Value of the existing currency increases dramatically.

-Because the Ixian project is aiming at a stable ecosystem which rewards work and services, rather than simply holding on to 'digital stock'.
-It is the intention of the Ixian founders that hoarding Ixicash  should not yield greater benefits than simply operating in the Ixian ecosystem, so that the price of IXI coins remains relatively stable and low enough for normal usage.
-We think it would be preferable for Ixian users (and developers) to contribute to the project in a different way than just buying and selling IxiCoins.
+Because the Ixian project is aiming to put in place a stable ecosystem which rewards work and services, rather than simply holding on to 'digital stock'.
+It is the intention of the Ixian founders that hoarding Ixicash  should not yield greater benefits than simply operating in the Ixian ecosystem, so that the price of IxiCash remains relatively stable and low enough for normal usage.
+We think it would be preferable for Ixian users (and developers) to contribute to the project in a different way than just buying and selling IxiCash.

 Therefore, the reference node implementation includes several methods for generating new currency as an effort to keep the price relatively stable over time.
-The actual rate at which new IXI coins are created is hard-coded into the Ixian DLT binary and changes based on the current block height to reach the specified targets.
+The actual rate at which new IxiCash is created is hard-coded into the Ixian DLT binary and changes based on the current block height to reach the specified targets.
 The rates are:
 * 0.1% yearly inflation for the first month of operation
 * 5% inflation from the second month until 50 billion IxiCash is generated
 * 1% inflation from 50 billion until 100 billion IxiCash is generated
 * 1000 IXIs per block after 100 billion IxiCash is generated

 Currency in the Ixian DLT is generated through three distinct processes:
 * Genesis block (pre-mine): Several wallets were created when the Genesis block was generated.
-That block includes a certain number of IXI coins in the wallets.
+That block includes a certain number of IxiCash in the wallets.
 The coins are intended to bootstrap the Ixian economy by:
   * Providing initial coin supply for network operation
   * Cover the cost of promotions, exchanges, bounties, faucets, ...
   * Funding the development of the technology
   * Team (Founder) rewards
 * Block Signing Reward: Each participating Master node will receive a certain number of new coins with each block.
 The amount received is based on the targeted yearly inflation rate and the number of signing nodes.
-* Proof-of-Work: In order to quickly generate starting funds for the general community to start participating in the Ixian network, a Proof-of-Work style system is in place which allows nodes to solve mathematical riddles in exchange for new IXI coins.
-This process is expected to run until a certain number of IXI coins are in circulation, then it will be deactivated.
+* Proof-of-Work: In order to quickly generate initial funds for the general community to start participating in the Ixian network, a Proof-of-Work style system is in place which allows nodes to solve mathematical riddles in exchange for new IxiCash.
+This process is expected to run until a certain number of IxiCash are in circulation, then it will be deactivated.
 More details about this process can be found in the following document: [Ixian Optional PoW - Mining](https://projectixian.github.io/tech_docs/mining_pow.html)

 The exact values of these rewards, as well as the valuation of IXI coin in fiat currencies is beyond the scope of this document.